YufengSoft/nginx-http-controller-module/README.md

 ##  Feedback
 Feel free to use this module, don't hesitate to tell me more about what you want to add.

 Enjoy.

 ##  Authors
 Zhidao Hong(洪志道) `hongzhidao at gmail dot com`

 ## Copyright & License
-I borrowed a lot of code from nginx/unit for basic infrastructure; This part of code is copyrighted by Igor Sysoev.
+I borrowed a lot of code from nginx/unit for basic infrastructure.
+This part of code is copyrighted by Igor Sysoev.

 This module is licensed under the BSD license.
 ```bash
     Copyright (C) 2019 by Zhidao Hong <hongzhidao@gmail.com>.